 Now that you have selected the technology that you will integrate into your teaching and learning, it is good practice to assess its fit beyond your learner challenge definition, to include other factors around support requirements.

 For this activity we will use the SECTIONS model framework developed by Tony Bates and shown here for reference.
 It is one of many frameworks that can help you make effective decisions about the choice and use of technology (and media) for teaching and learning.

 It is important to note that while the design thinking around technology integration is learner-focused, it is also important to ensure that the tool you’ve selected is a good fit for your students, course, program and institution and the SECTIONS model can help with this.

 Chapter 8 of the open textbook Teaching in a Digital Age, by the SECTIONS developer and author Dr. Tony Bates, provides a full description of the model.

-In your response to this activity, upload your exported text from the SECTIONS Model tool or provide a URL to your work’s location.
+- In your response to this activity, upload your exported text from the SECTIONS Model tool or provide a shareable link to your work’s location.

 Example for "Using the SECTIONS Model to Evaluate a Tool":